NathanMBR/obodeflix-backend/README.md

 - `DATABASE_URL`: The PostgreSQL instance URL.
 It's divided into 4 parts: `db_login` (the login to access the database), `db_password` (the password to access the database), `db_host` (the address to access the database) and `db_name` (the name of the database).
 Substitute those parts with your environment values.
 - `PORT`: The port where your application will run.
 The default value is `3000`.
 - `SECRET`: A secret word that will be used to encode your JSON Web Tokens.
 Make sure you use a strong secret, with a great diversity of letters, numbers and special characters.
+- `SERIES_BASE_URL`: The root folder where all your series are saved.